 The Departed (2006)

-This classic 2006 film is set in South Boston and centers around a police force trying to stop organized crime.
+This classic 2006 remake of Infernal Affairs is set in South Boston and centres around a police force trying to stop organised crime.
 A young cop (Leonardo DiCaprio) has to infiltrate a mob run by gang chief Costello (Jack Nicholson).
 There are many twists and turns as the movie goes on.
-Though many scenes were shot in New York, Colin Sullivan’s (Matt Damon) penthouse, was filmed at the top floor of Suffolk University Law School’s library.
+Though many scenes were shot in New York, Colin Sullivan’s (Matt Damon) penthouse was filmed at the top floor of Suffolk University Law School’s library.

 Good Will Hunting (1997)